modelica/AsianModelicaConference2022/README.md

 * The deadline for paper submission is extended to 21, August
 * Industrial paper by tool vendors no less than two pages is acceptable
-* Physical booth for sponsors will be available at the conference venue
+* Physical exhibition will be available at the conference venue
 * Conference dinner party will be scheduled for on-site participants

 # About the Conference